Fast Facts & Statistics

 • Student/Faculty Ratio 11:1

-• Class of 2022 graduates employed and/or attending graduate school within six months of graduation = 96%
+• Class of 2024 graduates employed and/or attending school within six months of graduation = 97%

 • PC was selected as a recipient of the Senator Paul Simon Spotlight Award.
 PC earned this prestigious honor for its Department of Global Studies, an innovative educational experience that focuses on internationalization.